-Bringing a loved one into the United States through the complex immigration process can be frustrating.
+Bringing a loved one into the United States through the complex immigration process can be frustrating, especially with the Trump family immigration policy.
 Not only is it challenging to navigate the paperwork and other requirements, there are ever-changing laws and regulations that can make it even more difficult to be successful.
 Recently, the current administration cut immigration availability even lower, which is discouraging for those in Florida hoping to complete the family immigration process in the near future.

 The administration is on pace to reduce the number of legal immigrants by half.
 This includes those trying to bring a family member into the county and those hoping to enter the United States for employment purposes.
 Citizens hoping to bring an immediate family member into the country should know that the administration’s recent decision will reduce the Immediate Relatives of U.S. Citizens category by more than 50% by the year 2021.